 The two-day convention will take a close look at how small- to mid-scale models depart, each in a different way, from the traditional formats of the institutional white cube.
 The focus revolves around the operation of alternative mechanisms, instigating unconventional hierarchies between artwork, artist, audience, institution—between participants and authors, agents and aliens.

-Three keynotes—Chris Kraus, founder of Semiotext(e), New York; Lars Bang Larsen, curator at Moderna Museet, Stockholm; and Christine Tohme, founder of Ashkal Alwan, Beirut—consider the value of independent and, often, alternative institutional models vis-à-vis a default organizational infrastructure, from opening hours to art world newspeak.
+Three keynotes—Chris Kraus, writer, filmmaker, and founder of the Native Agents imprint at Semiotext(e), New York; Lars Bang Larsen, curator at Moderna Museet, Stockholm; and Christine Tohme, founder of Ashkal Alwan, Beirut—consider the value of independent and, often, alternative institutional models vis-à-vis a default organizational infrastructure, from opening hours to art world newspeak.

 Set in the black box “Kino” at Kunstnernes Hus, the conference concludes the UKS talk series on Artists’ Institutions.
 It is conceptualized by UKS Director and co-founder of PRAXES, Rhea Dall, in collaboration with co-founder of Lulu, Chris Sharp, and founder of P!, Prem Krishnamurthy.

 Bande à part will be followed by a publication reflecting on whether, why, and, in particular, how other toolboxes and institutional measures might matter today.
 The book will contain voices from the above-mentioned institutions, while also including those of Jenny Jaskey (The Artist’s Institute), Maxine Kopsa (Kunstverein), Koyo Kouoh (RAW Material Company), Max Pitegoff (New Theater), and other contributors.